aptech/docs/docs/CR-format.rst

            -1.24153744    0.55840814
             0.44741638    -0.67426958

--  f andp may be any legal expressions that return scalars.
+-  *f* and *p* may be any legal expressions that return scalars.
 Nonintegers will be truncated to integers.

    ::